 CIA members who've undergone water boarding as part of their training have lasted an average of 14 seconds before begging to be released.
 The Navy SEALs once used the technique in their counter-interrogation training, but they stopped because the trainees could not survive it without breaking, which was bad for morale.
 When the CIA used the water-boarding technique on al-Qaida operative and supposed "9/11 mastermind" Khalid Sheik Mohammed, he reportedly lasted more than two minutes before confessing to everything of which he was accused.
 Anonymous CIA sources report that Mohammed's interrogators were impressed.

-For more information on water boarding and related topics, try the links on the next page.
+For more information on water boarding and related topics, try the links below.